Lorentzian polynomials: Basic theory

-contradicting the $c$-Rayleigh property of $g$ for sufficiently small positive $w_1$.
-This proves (1).
+for some positive constants $a_1,a_2,a_3,a_4$.
+This contradicts the $c$-Rayleigh property of $f$ for sufficiently small positive $\epsilon$, proving (1).

-Suppose $f$ is a counterexample to \eqref{PR4} with minimal number of variables $n$.
-We may suppose in addition that $f$ has minimal degree $d$ among all such examples.
+Suppose $f$ is a counterexample to (2) that is minimal with respect to the degree and the number of variables of $f$.
 By Lemma \ref{polyind} and (1) of the current lemma, we know that the support of $f$ fails to have the augmentation property.
-In other words, there are $\alpha, \beta \in \supp(f)$ such that $|\alpha|_1<|\beta|_1$ and
+In other words, there are $\alpha$ and $\beta$ in the support of $f$ such that $|\alpha|_1 < |\beta|_1$ and, for all $i$,